Boy with autism bit by Henderson K-9 while police were searching for him

 HENDERSON, N.C.
 (WTVD) --A Henderson teen with disabilities is in the hospital after his family says a police dog bit him.

-"He only can speak so much, like this hurts, this hurts or this is bleeding," Antoinette Smith, the teen's grandmother said.
+"He only can speak so much, like 'this hurts, this hurts' or 'this is bleeding,'" Antoinette Smith, the teen's grandmother said.

 The injuries come after the family called police to help find the boy.

-In a statement, Henderson police say they responded to a call of a missing 13-year-old around 10:30 Tuesday night.
+In a statement, Henderson police said they responded to a call of a missing 13-year-old around 10:30 Tuesday night.

 Coming up on @ABC11_WTVD at 5 and 6 - A grandmother in Henderson says her grandson was bit on his face and legs by a police K9, after she called authorities to help find him pic.twitter.com/UrpjdFFFJC— Michael Perchick (@MichaelPerchick) April 4, 2018